maxx1128/Webdev-Study-Notes/rubyonrails/Basics.md

----
-group: rubyonrails
-layout: post

-incomplete: true
-title: Rails Basics
+# Rails Basics

-descr: A high-level overview of the basic Rails patterns and commands
+A high-level overview of the basic Rails patterns and commands
----

 ## Basic Terms